tesselslate/resetti/doc/troubleshooting.md

 This section contains information about issues with resetti.

-## Keybinds not working
+### Keybinds not working

 Make sure you are only pressing the keys for your keybind.
 If you have Caps Lock, Num Lock, or any other modifiers on, turn them off.
-If it still doesn't work, please open an issue with your configuration profile and the output of `xev` when pressing the keybind(s) in question.
+If it still does not work, please open an issue with your configuration profile and the output of `xev` when pressing the keybind(s) in question.

-## Mouse not working
+### Mouse not working

 If you are using the wall with mouse enabled, you will be unable to click on anything while resetti considers you to be on the wall.
 Enter an instance to regain control of your mouse.

 Sometimes, resetti will fail to grab the mouse pointer even though the X server does not report an error.
-In this case, clicking will have no action.
+In this case, clicking will not do anything.
 Use the number keys to perform actions on the wall and try again the next time you go back to the wall.

-## Resetting not working
+### Resetting not working

 Check that you have pause on lost focus (F3+P) disabled.
 Try increasing the `delay` value in your configuration profile.
 If you have SleepBackground, make